terrytay/tp/docs/DeveloperGuide.md

    3. StudyAreaList : Class that handles the list of available study areas based on User input.

  ## 2.1 Scheduling Tasks
  ### 2.1.1 Implementation
    Inorder to schedule tasks based on the user's requirement a separate SchedulableTask class was created.
  The user's requirements (Name, Time to complete it, Deadline) are captured for each of the tasks to be scheduled.
  The requirements captured are stored in the SchedulableTask object.
- Then, the TaskScheduler finds the optimum schedule based on the user's requirements using the EDF (Early Deadline First) algorithm.
+ Then, the TaskScheduler object finds the optimum schedule based on the user's requirements using the EDF (Early Deadline First) algorithm.
     Since, EDF is an optimum algorithm, if it can't find a valid schedule it means that it's impossible to find a valid schedule based on the user's requirement.
 If a feasible schedule is found it is displayed, else a message stating that a schedule based on the user's requirements can't be made is displayed.

 ### 2.1.2 Alternatives
-Aspect : How to capture user's requirements
+Aspect : How to capture user's requirements and handle it.

- - Alternative 1 (Current Choice) : Create a separate SchedulableTask object to store user's requirements for each task to be scheduled
+ - Alternative 1 (Current Choice) : Create a separate SchedulableTask object to store user's requirements for each task to be scheduled.
-      - Pros : New class object can be customised without affecting core functionality if the attributes provided by the user changes
+      - Pros : New class object can be customised without affecting core functionality of the product if the attributes provided by the user (to tasks to be scheduled) changes.
       - Cons : New methods similar to previously implemented methods have to be created instead of being reused.

- - Alternative 2 : Modify existing event or deadline class to model user's requirements
+ - Alternative 2 : Modify existing event or deadline class to model user's requirements.
-      - Pros : Led to reuse of methods and reduce coupling between classes in the TaskComponent.
+      - Pros : It reuses methods and reduces coupling between classes in the TaskComponent.
-      - Cons : Major changes would be required throughout various components to accommodate the new feature.
+      - Cons : Major changes would be required throughout various components of the application to accommodate the new feature.

      Finally the first alternative was implemented as it was easier to implement and maintain it if changes were required to the user's requirements (e.g. Changes to the number of parameters provided by the user).

 ## 2.2 Listing Study Areas
 ### 2.2.1 Implementation